 - Find the seam on the bottle's side, focus on where it touches the lip at the top: This is where you cut, it provides the ideal point of contact.

 - Lay your cutting instrument flat against the bottle: The dull edge should be facing the top, or lip.
-Razor sharp steel isn't a factor here.
+Razor-sharp steel isn't a factor here.

-- Draw the saber (or other blade) slowly toward you: With a fast, firm stroke, run it back up to the lip, striking that seam-lip junction point at an angle.
+- Draw the saber (or another blade) slowly toward you: With a fast, firm stroke, run it back up to the lip, striking that seam-lip junction point at an angle.
 As you can see in most videos, you have to be sure to follow through as well.